voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The party is required to hold Annual General Meetings (AGMs) once per calendar year at a time of the Leadership’s choosing.
+The party is required to hold Annual General Meetings (AGMs) once per calendar year at a time of the Leadership's choosing.

-The rules around AGMs (except those above) are identical in an ongoing basis to the section titled “Annual General Meeting” in the federal Flux constitution.
+The rules around AGMs (except those above) are identical in an ongoing basis to the section titled "Annual General Meeting" in the federal Flux constitution.

 At the time of writing this was: